FACTBOX-Obama's second-term Cabinet takes shape

 Candidates:

-- Sylvia Matthews Burwell - runs the Wal-Mart Foundation and is considered a top contender for the job.
-Burwell worked in the Clinton administration.
+- Sylvia Matthews Burwell - runs the Wal-Mart Foundation, is considered a top contender for the job.
+Burwell worked in the Clinton administration and would bring gender diversity to the Cabinet and Obama's economic team.

-- Douglas Elmendorf - director of the Congressional Budget Office who has worked at the Federal Reserve, the Council of Economic Advisers and the Treasury Department
+- Douglas Elmendorf - an economist who has been director of the Congressional Budget Office since 2009.
+Elmendorf has worked at the Federal Reserve, the Council of Economic Advisers and the Treasury Department.

 Possible replacements: